thenoseman/vim_config/README.markdown

 *Soon:* Try auto-completion based on the current `tags`.
 Doesn't work at the moment.

 ## [Surround.vim](http://github.com/tpope/vim-surround)
-Easily surround text with brakets, quotes or what have you.
+Easily surround text with brackets, quotes or what have you.
 Change an existing surrounding using `csOldNew` (eg. "Hello" would become 'Hello' via `cs"'`), add surrounding with `ysTextobjectSurrounding` (Hello would become "Hello" with `ysiw"`) or delete them with `dsSurrounding`.
+With an active visual selection `SSurrounding` will also work.
 Actions are repeatable with `.` via repeat.vim.

 ## [Syntastic](http://github.com/scrooloose/syntastic)